gjbex/Scientific-Python/source-code/numpy/README.md

     the sum of the values; intended for I/O performance tests.
 1. `genetic_drift.ipynb`: Jupyter notebook illustrating how to use numpy to model systems of arbitrary dimensions.
+1. `exponentiation.ipynb`: Jupyter notebook to illustrate that the algorithm can have a significant impact on performance.

 ## Pendulum